-Canadians who are 65 and over and receive:
+Canadians who are 65 and over and receive:\

-- 1. Registered pension plan payments; - 2.
-Registered Retirement Income Fund ("RRIF") payments (includes Life Income Fund ("LIF") and Locked-in Retirement Income Fund ("LRIF") payments); - 3.
+- 1. Registered pension plan payments; - Registered Retirement Income Fund ("RRIF") payments (includes Life Income Fund ("LIF") and Locked-in Retirement Income Fund ("LRIF") payments); - 3.
 Lifetime annuities from registered plans; and/or - 4.
 Prescribed and non-prescribed annuities (interest component only).

-Canadians who are 65 and over and receive:
+Canadians who are under 65 and receive:\\